Win a ticket for the Do iOS Conference in Amsterdam Join here.

 }

-This is great, as it could be that you’re adding new keys after you’ve already released a version of your app.
+This is great, as it could be that you’re adding new keys to the JSON backend response after you’ve already released a version of your app.
 If it wouldn’t work like this, you could easily break old versions.

 Optionals and JSON decoding

-It could be that you’re not sure whether a JSON key is returned or whether a value will be set.
-In this case, you can define a Swift property as optional and the JSONDecoder will take care of the rest.
+It could be that you’re unsure whether a JSON key is returned or a value will be set.
+In this case, you can define a Swift property as optional, and the JSONDecoder will take care of the rest.

 struct BlogPost: Decodable {